 Hiking & Biking Trails

-While Wellsboro’s Pine Creek Gorge, often called the Grand Canyon of Pennsylvania, is grand any time of year, September and October are an especially magical time to visit.
+While Wellsboro’s Pine Creek Gorge is grand any time of year, September and October are an especially magical time to visit.
 Peer down the canyon from one of several viewing points or hike to the bottom to be surrounded by a vibrant leafy paradise.

 The Great Allegheny Passage, a 150-mile rail trail between Pittsburgh and Cumberland, Maryland, is the ultimate hiking and biking route.
 The smooth path passes many stop-worthy Pennsylvania towns, including Meyersdale, home to the picturesque Keystone and Salisbury viaducts, and Rockwood, where travelers will find charming bed and breakfasts and family-owned restaurants.